po1ar/Raspberry-Pi-Facial-Recognition-w-GUI/README.md

 If you have any questions about this project my email is danielanapolsky@gmail.com

 ---------------------------------------
-Thank you for checking my project out!
+Thanks for checking my project out!